khalil-research/PyEPO/doc/source/content/examples/model.rst

 Shortest Path GurobiPy Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``optModel`` is built from ``spo.model.grb.shortestPathModel``, in which API uses GurobiPy to model the shortest path problem.
+The ``optModel`` is built from ``pyepo.model.grb.shortestPathModel``, in which API uses GurobiPy to model the shortest path problem.

-.. autoclass:: spo.model.grb.shortestPathModel
+.. autoclass:: pyepo.model.grb.shortestPathModel
    :members: __init__, setObj, solve, num_cost

 .. code-block:: python

-   import spo
+   import pyepo

    grid = (5,5) # network grid
-   sp_model = spo.model.grb.shortestPathModel(grid) # build model
+   sp_model = pyepo.model.grb.shortestPathModel(grid) # build model

 Users can use ``setObj`` with a specific cost vector to set current objective function and use ``solve`` to solve it.